 While most airline and hotel points programs have set point costs for free nights and award flights, banks have a set spending value for each point.

-Consider that a flight between Houston and New York on United Airlines will cost a minimum of 12,500 points when booked through the airline – no matter if the price of the flight is $99 or $499.
+For example, consider that a flight between Houston and New York on United Airlines will cost a minimum of 12,500 Mileage Plus award points when booked through the airline – no matter if the price of the flight is $99 or $499.

 5. When traveling off the beaten track with a non-partnered airline or boutique hotel

-If you’re traveling to a destination not served by a mainstream carriers or hotel groups, booking though your bank portal is a secret savings weapon.
+If you’re traveling to a destination not served by mainstream carriers or hotel groups, booking through your bank portal is a secret savings weapon.

 Small airlines and independent hotel properties that can’t be booked through any other award program can often be booked through a travel portal.
 If you’re heading to an off-the-grid bucket-list destination, or need to fly a partnerless airline like Air Tahiti into Bora Bora, booking through your bank can save you hundreds of out-of-pocket travel dollars.